tbreunung/Freak-wave-forecasting/README.md

 This software is made public for research use only.
 It may be modified and redistributed under the terms of the MIT License.

 # Content
-This repository provides code to reproduce the findings and figures of [1] and [2].
+This repository provides code to reproduce the findings and figures of [1].

 # Citation
 Please cite [1] or [2] if you use any of these codes for your own work.